 For younger children other factors may need to be considered such as feeding, learning and attachment.
-Help for younger children may involve working either entirely or jointly with the parents or carers.
-This type of sleep therapy is often conducted in a more direct and intensive way, sometimes involving me visiting or staying in the house overnight to support you as you start to put changes into place.
+Help for younger children may involve working either entirely or jointly with the parents or carers and the child.
+This approach is called parent-guided CBT-i.

 Cognitive Behavioural Therapy for Insomnia

 The number of sessions needed varies from person to person but most people require a minimum of 4 sessions.
-All clients start with an assessment session where I will assess whether CBTi is the right treatment for them.
+All clients start with a one hour assessment session where I will assess whether CBTi is the right treatment for them.
 Follow-up sessions are 50 minutes.

 Follow-up session: £75

 Parent-guided CBT-i sessions involve a thorough assessment, followed by a collaborative session to build a good plan for how to support your child.
 This is usually followed by review sessions to support you and your child as you put the plan in place.

 Assessment session (1 hour): £125

 Kirsty is happy to deliver talks or training.

 If you would like more information about this please get in touch or visit:

 Kent CT1 3TRD